Skill Level ( ? )

 You will have the chance to ride on the famous Finke desert race track after Rodinga Sliding.
 We will regroup at the second Finke race day fuel stop to see how everyone is going and be mindful of the 12:00 turnaround time rule for track direction.
 Riding on the Finke desert race track is a reality checker for first timers, you probably won’t last too long on the track as it is rather brutal, energy sapping and requires a certain skill level but it will sure give you an insight what the race is all about and why it is considered so tough of an event!

-After Bundooma water tower everyone will be back on the Finke service Rd, from here on the road to Finke can get quite rough, a real car breaker.
+After Bundooma water tower everyone will be back on the Finke service Rd, from here on the road to Finke can get quite sandy and rough in certain sections, a real car breaker of sorts.

 Lunch hopefully will be at the Finke Start/Finish tower baring any mishap.